Kalaw Super Travel Guide

 What to Eat in Kalaw

 The best breakfast in town is found at the Kalaw market!
-Open every day (except Mondays and full moon days), you can find delicious mohingha and shan noodles here for about 1000k.
+Open every day (except full/new moon days), you can find delicious mohingha and shan noodles here for about 1000k.

 If you're looking for something a bit different, go and see my friend Daw May See just down the steps from the busy noodle shop above.
 She makes nga-tamin-nay which is a unique little mashed rice dish with garlic, herbs and other yum.
 She speaks no english, but just sit down and she'll sort you out.
 After taking my Mom to visit her stand in 2013, she always asks how she's doing, and my Mom counts it as one of her favorite meals.
 500k-1000k